Botanical Name: Oxalis species and hybrids

 Repot in spring, when the tuberous roots have filled the pot.
 This is a good time to divide the plant.

+Got a dormant plant?
 Shamrock plant may go dormant if the soil is allowed to dry out or if it's exposed to hot, direct sun.
 If this happens, don't worry.
+And don't give up on it.
+It may stay dormant for several weeks.
 Reduce watering, stop fertilizing, and keep the plant cool.
 When the leaves die back, cut them off.
-When it starts growing again, resume normal care and you'll have a mound of new, green foliage in just a few weeks.
+When your plant starts growing again, resume normal care and you'll have a mound of new, green foliage in just a few weeks.

 You'll find shamrock plants in florist shops before St. Patrick's Day.
 The bulbs are also easy to grow -- and to find online.